TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [show-cloud](./show-cloud.md) - Show Cloud Details

-[show-properties](./show-properties.md) - Show the properties in your properties file (and possibly the global values)
+[show-properties](./show-properties.md) - Shows the properties in your properties file (and possibly the global values)

 [view-global-config](./view-global-config.md) - View the global cloud connection configuration